 Find yourself racking up a high credit card bill each month only to pay it off late or not at all?
 These financial missteps could spell unwelcome news for your credit score.
 According to Equifax and TransUnion Canada – Canada’s leading credit reporting bureaus – a score above 750 is considered ‘very good to ‘excellent, while a score near 300 would be considered “low.”
 Find yourself falling into the low credit score group?
 If you miss one monthly credit card payment, don’t fret – by being proactive and adjusting your money management practices, you can bounce back from these missteps and protect your overall financial outlook.
 Plus, your credit score can change every month, so by regularly reviewing your finances and changing your daily spending habits, you could help put yourself back on the road to a bright financial future!

-Here are a few valuable tips to help you boost your credit score in 2022:
+Here are a few valuable tips to help you boost your credit score:

 1. Pay your bills on time

 Your payment history plays a critical role in determining your credit score.
 Even if you can only pay the minimum monthly amount for your credit card bill, don’t miss it!
 Every missed or late payment, no matter how small, can cause your credit score to take a serious hit.
 Plus, the more payments you miss, the worse it could get.
 By paying off even a portion of your credit card balance on time each month, you can avoid paying late fees and higher interest rates and, most importantly, improve your credit score simultaneously.
 Setting up a personal reminder or automatic bill payment schedule for your various bills is a useful way to help you stay on top of all your debts and avoid defaulting or making delinquent payments.
 So, whether you are paying off your car loan or mortgage, by having a system in place to help you stay on track with your monthly payments, you’ll see your debt levels decrease while your credit score rises.
 Now, that’s a win-win!